Dissipationless Spin-Charge Conversion in Excitonic Pseudospin Superfluid: Supplementary Material for ``Dissipationless Spin-Charge Conversion in Excitonic Pseudospin Superfluid"

 The spin current $I_S$ is defined as a difference between the charge current of the hole layer with up spin (along $+x$) and the charge current of the hole layer with down spin,

-Thus, $I_S$ is always equal to the $+x$-component spin current in the hole layer, i.e. $I_S = I^{(b)}_S$.
+Thus, $I_S$ is always equal to the $+x$-component spin current in the hole layer, i.e. $I_S = I_{Sb}$.
 The $+x$-component spin current in the electron layer can have the same sign as or opposite sign to $I_S$, depending on whether the pseudospin superfluid phase is either the transverse phase or the longitudinal phase.
 The transverse phase breaks the continuous symmetry of the spin rotation that rotates spin in the electron layer and spin in the hole layer in the same direction around the $x$ axis in the spin space.
 Accordingly,

 for the transverse phase.
-The longitudinal phase breaks the continuous symmetry of the spin rotation that rotates spin in the electron layer and spin in the hole layer in the opposite direction around the $x$ axis.
+The longitudinal phase breaks the continuous symmetry of the spin rotation that rotates spins in the electron layer and spins in the hole layer in the opposite direction around the $x$ axis.
 Thus,

 for the longitudinal phase.
-Eqs.~(\ref{eqn5-40-a},\ref{eqn5-40-b}) are consistent with our intuition.
-Namely, the electron with spin polarized along $+x$ and the hole with spin polarized along $\mp x$ form a excitonic pairing in the transverse/longitudinal phases, where $I^{(b)}_S$ must have the same sign as / opposite sign to $I^{(a)}_{S}$ respectively.
-In conclusion, we obtain Eqs.~(13,14,15) in the main text from Eqs.~(\ref{eqn5-37},\ref{eqn5-38},\ref{eqn5-39},\ref{eqn5-40-a}, \ref{eqn5-40-b}).
+Eqs.~(\ref{eqn5-40-a}, \ref{eqn5-40-b}) are consistent with our intuition.
+Namely, the electron with spin polarized along $+x$ and the hole with spin polarized along $\mp x$ form a excitonic pairing in the transverse/longitudinal phases, where $I_{Sb}$ must have the same sign as / opposite sign to $I_{Sa}$ respectively.
+In conclusion, we obtain Eqs.~(14--17) in the main text from Eqs.~(\ref{eqn5-37}--\ref{eqn5-40-b}).

-Suppose that charge or spin voltages are applied across the two dots in the both electron and hole layers.
+Suppose that charge or spin voltages are applied across the two dots in both the electron and hole layers.
 Then, we can decompose the charge and spin voltages, $V_{Ca}$, $V_{Cb}$, $V_{Sa}$, and $V_{Sb}$, into the two components, $V_{Ca}\pm V_{Cb}$ and $V_{Sa}\pm V_{Sb}$.
-According to Eq.~(\ref{eqn5-0a}), only one out of the two induces the AC Josephson currents.
+According to Eq.~(\ref{eqn5-0a}), only one out of the two induces the a.c.
+Josephson currents.
 We summarize these voltage components in Fig.~\ref{fig.devices}.